suminwei2772/STAT545/hw02/Gapminder_dplyr_explore_hw02.md

 Q2.2: What values are typical?
 What's the spread?
 What's the distribution?

 A: For continent, Africa shows up with the highest frequency.
+The spread/standard deviation of the continent counts is 215.4325881, mean is 340.8.
 For country, all countries show up at equal frequency of 12 times.
+So standard deviation is 0 and mean is 12.

 Since all countries have the same frequency, I will only plot a bar graph for continent.

 ``` r
 summary(gapminder)